A more comfortable mammogram

 “I think it’s very important that women have regular screening.
 I have a family history of cancer, and breast cancer, so for me personally it was really important to make sure after 40 I go every year to check and make sure that nothing is abnormal,” says Amanda MacKay, a Mayfair mammography patient.
 “With this new technology it’s not like old technology where it can be quite uncomfortable.”

-The new Senographe Pristina mammography system has been up and running in Mayfair Diagnostics’ Mayfair Place and Southcentre locations since March 2018 and so far, more than 400 patients were willing to provide feedback on their experience with the new technology.
+After the installation of the new Senographe Pristina mammography system in Mayfair Diagnostics’ Mayfair Place and Southcentre locations in March 2018, more than 400 patients provided feedback on their experience with the new technology.
 Among those patients, 75% said that it was more comfortable than previous mammograms and 90% said they would be extremely likely to come back for their regular screening.

 To get a mammogram, you will need to speak to your doctor about your family history, when to start screening, and how frequently you should be screened.
-The new Senographe Pristina mammography system is available in our Mayfair Diagnostics’ Mayfair Place and Southcentre locations, and will be available in our Mahogany location opening Fall 2018.
+The new Senographe Pristina mammography system is available in our Mayfair Diagnostics’ Mahogany Village, Market Mall, Mayfair Place, and Southcentre locations.